Harish-2004/CollegeSpace/README.md

 ### Running the App

-- To start the main frontend:
+- To start the App:
   ```sh
   npm start
   ```